bersler/OpenLogReplicator-docker/README.md

 # OpenLogReplicator-docker
 Dockerfile for OpenLogReplicator

-You can compile with CentOS, Debian or Ubuntu image: bersler/openlogreplicator
+You can compile with Debian or Ubuntu image: bersler/openlogreplicator

 Please refer to build.sh for reference how to run docker build command.